 I am well aware that the chance to grow up in a single stable environment was a rare and profound gift.
 My husband and many other people I know can’t point to a specific house that holds most or all of their childhood (much less half a lifetime) in its embrace.
 My niece and nephews of the Warren have received a similar gift—I watch them wearing down the paths of their childhood through rooms stained lovely with laughter, bounding towards the aging oak tree with a gentle white giant of a dog, building their fantasies with sticks and moss in a quiet green wood, and I know that someday they will weep with thankfulness for the story that is written upon this little hidden sanctuary on a tumultuous earth.

 The blessing of a permanent physical home offers children a particular kind of grounding and identity—not only because of the love of those who lived there and the memories of events that happened in that place, but because the place itself binds those intangible realities with tangible ones in a unity of spirit and flesh that is sacramental.
 The tree, the peculiar bend of that path, the scratch on the windowpane, the dust motes in the ray of light that falls on the threadbare bedspread with that brown stain that would never come out—they are all a holy communion, meting out grace bestowed upon them by the hands and feet of the saints who passed there.
 The love of the mother and the worn space on the bedspread where she sat are profoundly linked.
 That tree is like a push pin holding precious memories in place—once the tree is gone, the memories are floating, homeless, rootless.
+But this is more like a series of popular online friv games than what is described above.

 I like to think that our lives are burned into places like the negative of a photograph.
 The film is not the story, but it is the carrier of the story.
 Imagine if we could take this earth into a photographer’s dark room and develop it.
 What stories we would see there, carved by light into the very bricks and trees and stones!